-Wells Fargo credit card travel insurance is a benefit that pays up to $150,000 for any covered loss related to an accident involving a licensed Common Carrier.
+Wells Fargo credit card travel insurance is a benefit that pays up to $150,000 (and up to $1,000,000, in the case of Wells Fargo Visa Signature® Card) for any covered loss related to an accident involving a licensed Common Carrier.
 This is defined any motorized vehicle or mode of transportation that transports passengers for hire.

 You or your beneficiary should receive payment within 30 days after complete proof of loss is received, and all other terms of the policy have been completed.

 While not traditionally thought of as travel insurance, Wells Fargo credit cards also offer car rental insurance as an additional travel perk.
 And Wells Fargo Visa Signature® Card also provides trip cancellation protection and lost luggage reimbursement.
 There are several other issuers who offer extensive travel insurance benefits on some of their credit cards, so make sure to also check out the best credit cards with travel insurance.

 Yes, the Wells Fargo Platinum card does have travel insurance benefits, the best of which are travel accident insurance and rental car insurance.
 To be eligible to file a travel insurance claim, you’ll need to pay for your travel using your Wells Fargo Platinum credit card.